 The frequency of most KRAS alleles cannot be solely attributed to the prevalence of detected mutagens.

-The extent to which mutational signatures represent the mechanism driving KRAS allelic diversity was further analyzed by calculating the predicted frequency of each allele based on the frequency of mutations in the same trinucleotide context throughout the exome or genome (Fig. 2a; Supplementary Table 6).
+The extent to which mutational signatures represent the mechanism driving KRAS allelic diversity was further analyzed by calculating the predicted frequency of each allele based on the frequency of mutations in the same trinucleotide context throughout the exome or genome (Fig. 2a; Supplementary Data 6).
 The null hypothesis tested was that, assuming the cancer would acquire a KRAS mutation and one of the common alleles (found in greater than 3% of the tumor samples for a given cancer) was sufficient, the frequency of the KRAS alleles would be determined by the mutational processes alone.
-The average predicted frequencies across the samples of each cancer were compared against the observed allele frequencies (Fig. 2a, Supplementary Table 6).
+The average predicted frequencies across the samples of each cancer were compared against the observed allele frequencies (Fig. 2a, Supplementary Data 6).

 In COAD, G13D was predicted to be the most frequent allele (27%) but was observed less frequently (20%).
 The frequencies of G12S and A146T mutations were also overestimated, whereas G12D/V mutations were considerably underestimated.
-All are statistically significant and denoted by triangles in Fig. 2a (Chi-squared test, FDR-adjusted p < 0.05).
+All are statistically significant and denoted by triangles in Fig. 2a (χ-squared test, FDR-adjusted p < 0.05).
 In LUAD, the frequencies of the G12A/D/V alleles were accurately predicted, but the frequency of the most common allele, G12C, was substantially underestimated.
 The high frequency of this allele has been attributed to its association with SBS4 caused by tobacco smoke (Fig. 1c, d), but our observation suggests that there is additional biological pressure promoting this mutation in LUAD.
 The frequencies of the KRAS alleles were best predicted in MM, with an exception for the most frequent allele, Q61H, which was dramatically underestimated with a predicted frequency of 15.0% but an actual frequency of 35.7% of KRAS mutations.
 In PAAD, all of the alleles were observed at a significantly different frequency than predicted by mutational signatures.
 In particular, the G12R mutation is expected to occur in 5.2% of PAAD tumors, which is far below the actual frequency of 16.7%.
-Overall, the correlations between the observed and predicted KRAS allele frequencies for each cancer ranged from 0.4 to 0.6 (or 0.7-0.9 when restricted to just G12 alleles).
+Overall, the Pearson correlations between the observed and predicted KRAS allele frequencies for each cancer ranged from 0.4 to 0.6 (or 0.7-0.9 when restricted to just G12 alleles).
 Although the relatively high correlations, the significant discrepancy between observed and predicted frequencies suggests that the allelic distributions of KRAS were not solely determined by the prevalence of their respective causative single nucleotide substitutions.

-We also conducted a similar analysis considering those alleles that were left out in the previous analysis due to their low observed frequency in a given tumor type but are frequent in another tumor type (Supplementary Fig. 4; Supplementary Table 7).
+We also conducted a similar analysis considering those alleles that were left out in the previous analysis due to their low observed frequency in a given tumor type but are frequent in another tumor type (Supplementary Fig. 4; Supplementary Data 7).
 The alleles never or rarely found in a cancer were predicted to occur at frequencies ranging from 1.5% (for Q61L in PAAD) to 10.5% (for Q61K in LUAD), indicating that these alleles are not rare because their causative mutations do not occur, but instead because of weak oncogenic fitness in the tissue.
-For instance, KRAS A146T was predicted to be 8.9% but is exceedingly rare in PAAD, consistent with the previous demonstration that forced expression of KRAS A146T in mouse pancreas does not induce pancreatic intraepithelial neoplasia (PanIN) 4.
+For instance, KRAS A146T was predicted to be 8.9% of KRAS mutations in PAAD but is exceedingly rare in this cancer, consistent with the previous demonstration that forced expression of KRAS A146T in mouse pancreas does not induce pancreatic intraepithelial neoplasia 4.